-Be safe when running through the night.
+Be safe when ultra marathon training through the night.
 If trouble arises, you are on your own!
 So be sure to take all the necessary safety precautions.

 On the opposing end, during my late night long runs I’ve helped people in troubled situations.
 I’ve called people cabs and pushed broken down cars out of the road.
 One time I even helped with a deer’s head stuck in a metal fence.
 Sure, you’re not soaring on top of a skyscraper in a pair of tights, but you still can do some good.

 Every positive act you perform adds to more good in the world, your life matters and every decision you make.
 So make it a positive one!

 25. Comfortable Running Naked

 Well, not entirely naked!
 When running during the day, we wear what’s most comfortable.
 For some, running in less feels the best but don’t like the attention.
 Well, if you run through the night you can wear less and don’t have to worry about who’s watching.
 There’s a unique sense of freedom gained from running shirtless through the night.

 When running through the night, especially a long distance, you have plenty of time to finish that audiobook.
 You know the book I’m talking about!
 The one on your phone with the playhead sitting halfway across the scrubber (yes I Googled those terms, haha!).
 So throw on some earbuds, hit play, and finish that audiobook while finishing your training run.

 By running through the night, it frees up more of your weekend.
 Personally, I dedicate one weekend morning to my long run.
 However, when training for an ultra marathon, sometimes a morning long run can last for the better half of the day.
 By running through the night the weekend becomes free if needed.